 When he’s not teaching, Ciaran is also a competitive soccer player, a marathon athlete, a world-traveling hiker…and we think possibly also a gladiator or an astronaut (you really never know with Ciaran).

 Rachel has more than 20 years of experience in the fitness profession.
 Working with busy professionals and active retirees, Rachel offers motivation, instruction and support to help her clients make the most of their exercise time.
 Rachel also works with older adults looking to maintain functional movement and balance for everyday quality of life.
 In 2011 Rachel was awarded the New York State Assembly Certificate of Merit in recognition of her “commitment to improving the lives and health of seniors through dynamic fitness education.”

 Since he was a teenager Norberto has been passionate about how the body responds and adapts to exercise.
-Growing up as a “fat kid” motivated him to initially pursue a career as a personal trainer to help others become healthier and achieve their fitness goals.
-Since then he has worked in the fitness industry for over 10 years and has been an avid tennis player.
+Growing up as a “fat kid” motivated him to pursue a career as a personal trainer to help others become healthier and achieve their fitness goals.
+Since then he has worked in the fitness industry for more than 10 years and has been an avid tennis player.

 As Head Exercise Therapist at the Alternative Medicine Center for HIV/AIDS he prescribed exercise and provided exercise testing services for HIV patients with other diseases and disorders.
 He worked in the private setting for many years training people with goals ranging from performance enhancement to maximizing health and fitness.
 He also worked as fitness manager for the New York Sports Club where training his staff was what he cherished most.
 Norberto has also researched exercise in the HIV and substance abuse populations, and taught exercise-science related courses for five years at The Huertas College in Puerto Rico.